 - Creation of a database of contacts

 - Support update of contacts in the website CMS

 - Assist in the planning and preparations of Network events.

-The Communications Intern will report to the Communications Officer.
+The Communications Intern will report to the Director and the Communications Officer.

-- Professional fluency in oral and written English, fair knowledge of French, other EU languages would be an asset
+- Professional fluency in oral and written English, good knowledge of French, other EU languages would be an asset

 - Exceptional verbal and written communication skills